BalqisAsySyifaLumbun/The-Wolfs-Way-Home/README.md

 input_computer.gd update

 func _process(delta: float) -> void:
+	#Implementasi Hint dengan menekan tombol H
 	if Input.is_key_pressed(KEY_H):
-		if on_press == false:
-			on_press = true
 		$RichTextLabel.visible = true
 		$RichTextLabel.modulate = Color(0,0,0,0.5)
 		if Global.access_pass == false:
 			$RichTextLabel.text = "The Password is Access"
 		else:
+			$RichTextLabel.visible = false
+			$RichTextLabel2.modulate = Color(0,0,0,0.5)
+			$RichTextLabel2.visible = true
 			if Global.met_jackalope == true:
-					$RichTextLabel.text = "Imagine 'pleading to humans to abort ones' mining permit', haha definitely not us"
+				$RichTextLabel2.text = "Imagine 'pleading to humans to abort ones' mining permit', haha definitely not us"
 			else:
-					$RichTextLabel.text = "I'm only in your imagination, but what sentence does sound like 'Pleaseee, abort our mine permit' or something like that?"
+				$RichTextLabel2.text = "I'm only in your imagination, but what sentence does sound like 'Pleaseee, abort our mine permit' or something like that?"
-		else:
-			on_press = false
-			$RichTextLabel.visible = false